K07H/ASA-Save-Inspector/README.md

 - Filters preset 3: AND x

 Then you create a group which will "OR" your various filters presets:<br>
-FiltersPreset1  OR  FiltersPreset2  OR  FiltersPreset3<br>
+OR  FiltersPreset1  OR  FiltersPreset2  OR  FiltersPreset3<br>
 This will produce the following result:<br>
 (a AND b AND c) OR (j AND k) OR (x)<br>